Malekaia/Antwerp/README.md

 ## Description:
 Antwerp used to be a closed-source turned open-source build program for [logicalbranch.github.io](https://logicalbranch.github.io) which is being ported from [Node.js](https://nodejs.org/en/) & [Pug](https://pugjs.org/api/getting-started.html) to [Rust](https://www.rust-lang.org/) & [Tera](https://tera.netlify.app/).
 It's currently in the process of being converted into a minimalist framework for building static websites.

+**Update**: On 17/07/2022 - 6 days and 18 hours after the initial commit (on 11/07/2022 at 05:14:29) - the first complete build was made using the Rust port of Antwerp.
+See the full working example at [src/test/logicalbranch.rs](https://github.com/LogicalBranch/Antwerp/blob/master/src/test/logicalbranch.rs).

 ## About:
 This program takes given resources and copies (static files), compiles (SCSS stylesheets), and renders (Tera templates) to generate a static website in a folder (`./dist`) in the current working directory.

 It was ported from Node.js & Pug to Rust & Tera to improve the performance and speed of the build program, resulting in an (optimised) binary where the real (total elapsed) build time is - on average - 97.678% faster than its Node.js counterpart, a decrease in average build speed from 2.8 seconds to 0.065 seconds.

-## Notes:
-**Update**: On 17/07/2022 - 6 days, 18 hours and 28 minutes after the initial commit (11/07/2022 at 05:14:29) - the first complete build was made using the Rust port of Antwerp.
-See the full working example at [src/test/logicalbranch.rs](https://github.com/LogicalBranch/Antwerp/blob/master/src/test/logicalbranch.rs).

-**Note**: This project is experimental and has not been tested in production.

 ## License:
 The source code included in this repository is distributed under an [MIT Licence](https://choosealicense.com/licenses/mit/), for the full licensing document see [LICENSE.md](https://github.com/LogicalBranch/Antwerp/blob/master/LICENSE.md).